David Robertson (minister): Writings and broadcasting

 Robertson's writings have been featured in The Scotsman and Christian Today, and he has appeared several times on Moody Radio.
 He sits on the editorial advisory board for Scottish Christian Broadcast.

-Robertson hosts a weekly podcast on current affairs called Quantum of Solas, which began during his role with Solas Centre for Public Christianity.
+From 2014 Robertson hosted a weekly podcast on current affairs called Quantum of Solas, which began during his role with Solas Centre for Public Christianity.
+A new series of Quantum began in 2018 separately from Solas, his podcast being retitled Beauty for Ashes in 2025.
 He featured in another podcast series, Unbelievable?, debating several prominent atheists.
 He was also the editor of The Record, the Free Church's main magazine for several years.

 Robertson has a blog, The Wee Flea, the name of which alludes both to Richard Dawkins' description of Robertson, John Lennox, and Alister McGrath as "fleas living off a dog's back", and to the Scottish colloquialism "Wee Frees" - referring to the Free Church of Scotland.
 In 2017, Robertson's blog was viewed 900,000 times from 190 countries and by April 2021 it had a total of over 6 million hits.